vplesko/OrbLang/docs/pages/advanced_concepts_id_type_and_raw.md

 Great caution must be exercised when using `raw` values!
 Really, their main intended usage is to write macros.

-> std.One is a set of smart pointer types - pointers that automatically allocate and deallocate memory.
-Read the `std` reference to find out more on this and other useful definitions.
+> std.One is a set of smart pointer types - pointers that automatically deallocate used memory.
+Read the standard library reference to find out more about this and other useful definitions.